 The course for the MA degree in International Development is intended for students who are interested in several issues in developing countries including the design and implementation of effective and sustainable development policies.

 The course for the MA in International Development is suitable for students who wish to pursue careers in the public sector, international aid agencies, or international organizations, but also for those who wish to work in consulting firms, research institutes, financial institutions, and other public sector companies.

 On the other hand, the course for the MA in Economics provided within the IDP program is designed particularly for understanding of modern economics.
 While its main concern is relatively with providing economic frameworks and models, the course also consists of many modules of applications of the frameworks and models.
 The course for the MA in Economics is suitable for students who try to be able to apply analytical tools in economics to several issues of a society.

-Finally, the Public Management and Policy Analysis Program (PMPP) is designed to meet the needs of good governance required to implement, administer and evaluate policies that effectively solve diverse public problems in the areas of environmental management, health care, education, and national and regional development.
+The Public Management and Policy Analysis Program (PMPP) is designed to meet the needs of good governance required to implement, administer and evaluate policies that effectively solve diverse public problems in the areas of environmental management, health care, education, and national and regional development.
 Like the IDP, it is designed not only for students who wish to pursue careers in the public sector, international aid agencies, or international organizations, but also for those who wish to work in consulting firms, research institutes, and other public sector companies.
-This program provides successful students with the Master of Arts degree in Public Management upon graduation.
+This program provides successful students with the Master of Arts degree in Public Management or Public Policy upon graduation.

 These programs also offer a valuable stepping stone to those who wish to pursue further studies in a Ph.D. program and enter the academic world.